 (2) as a resource for the person (tutor, grandparent, babysitter, etc.) who’ll be working closely with their child during the day, and

-Businesses and schools have used Co-Teach:
+Schools have used Co-Teach:

 Can a Co-Teacher substitute for a teacher?

 No. As the parent, caregiver, or person who facilitates at-home learning, the Co-teacher is a parent's teammate, helping them advance learning for their child.

 **Please note that a Co-teacher can not make an official diagnosis, fulfill any court order, or prescribe medication.
 However, select Co-Teachers can help families make progress towards IEP goals through at-home learning practices.